Rochester, Kent: Military history

 Rochester has for centuries been of great strategic importance through its position near the confluence of the Thames and the Medway.
 Rochester Castle was built to guard the river crossing.
 In 1667, the city was raided by the Dutch fleet as part of the Second Anglo-Dutch War.
-The Dutch, commanded by Admiral de Ruijter, broke through the chain at Upnor and sailed to Rochester Bridge capturing part of the English fleet and burning it.
+The Dutch, commanded by Admiral de Ruijter, broke through the chain at Upnor and sailed to Rochester Bridge, capturing and burning part of the English Fleet.

-The Royal Navy Dockyard's establishment at Chatham witnessed the beginning of the Royal Navy's long period of supremacy.
-The town, as part of Medway, is surrounded by two circles of fortresses; the inner line built during the Napoleonic wars consists of Fort Clarence, Fort Pitt, Fort Amherst and Fort Gillingham.
+The founding of the Royal Navy Dockyard at Chatham witnessed the beginning of the long supremacy of the Royal Navy.
+The town, as part of the Medway Towns, is surrounded by two circles of fortresses; the inner line built during the Napoleonic Wars consists of Fort Clarence, Fort Pitt, Fort Amherst and Fort Gillingham.
 The outer line of Palmerston Forts was built during the 1860s in light of the report by the Royal Commission on the Defence of the United Kingdom and consists of Fort Borstal, Fort Bridgewood, Fort Luton, and the Twydall Redoubts, with two additional forts on islands in the Medway, namely Fort Hoo and Fort Darnet.

 During the First World War the Short Brothers' aircraft manufacturing company developed the first plane to launch a torpedo, the Short Admiralty Type 184, at its seaplane factory on the River Medway not far from Rochester Castle.
-In the intervening period between the 20th century World Wars the company established a world-wide reputation as a constructor of flying boats with aircraft such as the Singapore, Empire 'C'-Class and Sunderland.
+During the Interwar Period between the First World War and the Second World War the company established a worldwide reputation as a constructor of flying boats with aircraft such as the Singapore, Empire 'C'-Class and Sunderland.
 During the Second World War, Shorts also designed and manufactured the first four-engined bomber, the Stirling.

-The UK's decline in naval power and shipbuilding competitiveness led to the government decommissioning the RN Shipyard at Chatham in 1984, which led to the subsequent demise of much local maritime industry.
+The decline in the naval power of the United Kingdom and shipbuilding competitiveness led to HM Government decommissioning the Royal Navy Shipyard at Chatham in 1984, which led to the subsequent demise of much local maritime industry.
 Rochester and its neighbouring communities were hit hard by this and have experienced a painful adjustment to a post-industrial economy, with much social deprivation and unemployment resulting.
-On the closure of Chatham Dockyard the area experienced an unprecedented surge in unemployment to 24%; this had dropped to 2.4% of the local population by 2014.
+On the closure of Chatham Dockyard on 31 March 1984 the area experienced an unprecedented surge in unemployment to 24 percent; this had dropped to 2.4 percent of the local population by 2014.